Mission Statement

 - HIGH STANDARDS FOR STUDENT ACHIEVEMENT -

-Eastern Suffolk BOCES will ensure that every student who is educated in an Eastern Suffolk BOCES program meets or exceeds expectations set by the New York State Board of Regents and/or is prepared for career or post-secondary opportunities.
+Eastern Suffolk BOCES will ensure every learner who is educated in an Eastern Suffolk BOCES program meets or exceeds expectations set by the New York State Board of Regents.

-Eastern Suffolk BOCES will provide continued professional growth for current and future educators, leaders, and support staff through coordinated programs of effective, affordable, and accessible professional development based on regional needs.
+Eastern Suffolk BOCES will support the continued professional growth of current and future educators, leaders, and support staff by providing coordinated programs of needs-based, effective, and affordable professional development delivered through a culturally responsive lens.

-Eastern Suffolk BOCES will promote and offer a wide array of inclusive services designed to meet the needs of school districts within the region, and facilitate partnerships between school districts, business and industry, municipalities, and institutions of higher education.
+Eastern Suffolk BOCES will promote and offer a wide array of innovative, needs-based services to school districts locally, regionally, and across New York State, facilitating partnerships between school districts, business and industry, municipalities, and institutions of higher education.

 - TECHNOLOGY -

-Eastern Suffolk BOCES will continuously use an integrated system of technology to enhance operational and instructional effectiveness, efficiency, and equity to support improved outcomes for all members of the educational community.
+Eastern Suffolk BOCES will implement and continuously improve integrated technology systems to enhance operational and instructional effectiveness and efficiency, ensure data privacy and support improved outcomes for all members of the educational community.

 - STRATEGIC PLANNING -

-Eastern Suffolk BOCES will regularly seek stakeholder input to identify, assess, prioritize, and communicate its goals and objectives using a flexible strategic planning and budgetary process to support this endeavor.
+Eastern Suffolk BOCES will continuously obtain stakeholder input reflective of the communities that we serve to identify, assess, prioritize, and communicate its goals and objectives using a flexible strategic planning and budgetary process to support this endeavor.
+These goals will be used to develop objectives within our programs to create measurable targets anchored in data.

 - HEALTH, SAFETY, SECURITY, AND SPACE -

-Eastern Suffolk BOCES will ensure that all students and staff have a safe, secure, and healthy environment in which to learn and work, in appropriate space available throughout the region.
+Eastern Suffolk BOCES will ensure that all students and staff have a safe, secure, and accessible environment that supports both physical and mental well-being in which to work, learn, and succeed.

 - HUMAN RESOURCES -

-Eastern Suffolk BOCES will recruit and retain, and support a highly-qualified and diverse staff, and serve as a regional resource for human resource administration while promoting equity and inclusivity.
+Eastern Suffolk BOCES will recruit, retain, and empower a highly-qualified and diverse staff from varied backgrounds and experiences, while serving as a regional resource and model for human resource administration.

-Eastern Suffolk BOCES will meet the present and future needs of its diverse stakeholders through outreach, research, program improvement, and regional advocacy.
+Eastern Suffolk BOCES will serve as leaders to meet the present and future needs of its diverse community of stakeholders through outreach, research, program evolution, and regional advocacy.

 History